 This is why my plan for Kentucky and the United States includes a proposal for universal basic income, a guaranteed payment provided to every American for simply being an American.
 We must return the wealth of this country back to Kentuckians and to all American people.

-As a U.S. Senator from Kentucky, I will advocate for a universal basic income of $1,000 per month for every American over the age of 18.
-Imagine the meaningful difference $1,000 a month could make in the life of a single mom, a Kentucky farmer, a recent college grad, a young couple wanting to start a family, or someone eager to start a new business.
+As a U.S. Senator from Kentucky, I will advocate for a universal basic income of $2,000 per month for every adult and $1,000 for every child — throughout the duration of the economic crisis caused by COVID19.
+Then, after one month of the official end of the recession, that would transition to a monthly payment of $1,200 for every adult and $400 for every child.
+Imagine the meaningful difference that could make in the life of a single mom, a Kentucky farmer, a recent college grad, a young couple wanting to start a family, or someone eager to start a new business.
 This payment would be life-changing and has the potential to shift the entire trajectory of one’s life, one’s family, one’s business, even the entire story of our commonwealth.